 The software abstracts a simple cognitive architecture from complex space systems, providing satellites with the ability:

-orbital_OLIVER enables autonomous operations on satellites, overcoming the limitations of human-centric spacecraft operations.
-The independence from ground control paves the way for benefits such as reducing mission operating costs, increased activity lifespan, and optimized use of resources.
+orbital_OLIVER enables autonomous satellite operations, overcoming the limitations of human-centric spacecraft operations.
+The independence from ground control paves the way for benefits such as reducing mission operating costs, increased activity lifespan, and optimised use of resources. orbital_OLIVER will also become the pillar for the logistical scalability of novel constellation architectures, in which hundreds or thousands of satellites will operate collaboratively to reach mission goals.

-Officially started in May 2021, the InCubed program is set to last two years.
-In this timeframe, AIKO intends to improve the technical soundness of orbital_OLIVER by testing it in real operational scenarios and gaining flight hours.
+The InCubed programme officially began in May 2021 and was finished in July 2023.
+In this timeframe, AIKO improved the technical soundness of orbital_OLIVER by testing it in real operational scenarios and gaining flight hours.

-AIKO is leveraging the InCubed development resources:
+AIKO leveraged the InCubed development resources: